How Much do I Need? How much Can I Afford?

 1. Reviewing your budget to determine much money you will need to attend seminary.
 For help see Managing your Finances.

 2. Consider how much you are hoping to earn when you graduate, to ensure that you will be able to repay your loans.
 The maximum total amount of combined debts (the sum of undergrad and graduate student loans, credit cards and other debt) that a person can reasonably pay back is 8% of their net income (after taxes and tithe).
-See the:
+See:

-3. Determine How Much to Borrow, by entering your credit hours, fees, projected expenses and funds (such as savings or scholarships) available to cover these costs for each semester on this "Loan Determination" spreadsheet.
+3. Determine How Much to Borrow, by entering your credit hours, fees, projected expenses and funds (such as savings or scholarships) available to cover these costs for each semester on this Updated for 2016-17 "Loan Determination" spreadsheet.
 This spreadsheet also will determine the total loan amount to request to ensure that loan fees are covered.
 (Note: After downloading the spreadsheet, ensure that the Excel Macros are enabled.
 Entry fields are shaded yellow).

 $26,000 for MDiv or MAR degrees

-$20,000 for other Master’s programs.
+$20,000 for other Master’s programs

 Students requesting loans which will result in them exceeding the suggested loan limits will receive a debt counseling email or will be required to meet with the Financial Aid Officer for debt counseling.

-3. Alternative repayment plans are available for students who are unable to pay back their loan(s) according to the standard 10 year repayment terms.
+3. Alternative repayment plans are available for students who are unable to pay back their loan(s) according to the standard 10-year repayment terms.
 For details see Repayment Plans.
 Please be aware that the total loan amount to be repaid (principle + interest) may be greater for plans whose repayment term is longer than 10 years.

 4. The following Auburn Seminary video presents information about taking out loans to finance a seminary education.